High Road Training Partnerships: Resilient Workforce Program (RWP)

 Please email questions to Solicitations@cwdb.ca.gov and include HRTP RWP Question in the subject line.

-NOTE: The Q&A will be posted monthly (MAR, MAY, JUN, AUG, SEPT, NOV, DEC) when the application period is closed.
+NOTE: The Q&A will be posted monthly (MAY, JUN, AUG, SEPT, NOV, DEC) when the application period is closed.
+Questions received after the April deadline will be addressed in the May Q&A posting.

 Cal E-Grants Resources